 By 2009 Jon was looking for alternative solutions, ways to camouflage his increasing baldness.
 ‘Shaving the hair down wasn’t working’ he remembered.
 ‘My hair is quite dark and the circles were clearly still visible’.

-Taking to the internet he discovered scalp micro pigmentation and after a little research found out that the best practitioners in the UK were in Birmingham, Paul Clark and Simon Lane.
+Taking to the internet he discovered scalp micro pigmentation and after a little research found out that the best practitioners in the UK were in Birmingham.

 ‘I made the call and booked the appointment pretty quickly.
 It seemed like a no-brainer to me’.